tier4/caret_doc/docs/faq/faq.md

   RelayNode uses GenericPublisher and GenericSubscription instead of the usual Publisher and Subscription.
   These classes do not have the trace points needed for analysis by CARET.

-If you want to record paths that include measuring applications that use GenericPublisher or GenericSubscription such as RelayNode, you will need to rebuild with [caret-rclcpp](https://github.com/tier4/rclcpp/tree/humble_tracepoint_added) and record with '--light' option.
+If you want to record paths that use GenericPublisher or GenericSubscription such as RelayNode, you will need to rebuild with [caret-rclcpp](https://github.com/tier4/rclcpp/tree/humble_tracepoint_added) and record with '--light' option.
 The rebuild procedure is shown below.

 1. Clone [topic_tools](https://github.com/ros-tooling/topic_tools) in your workspace.
 You may also choose ros2_caret_ws for this workspace.